 Again, I’m not suggesting there’s no room for quality guided tours, or for spending time enjoying famous monuments, museums and other attractions.
 Just try to keep it all in balance.
 And look for ways to enjoy France in a more local manner.

-For more concrete ideas on getting off the dusty old tourist route, see this vast guide on 526 unusual things to do in France (from Atlas Obscura)
+For more concrete ideas on getting off the dusty old tourist routes, see our complete guide to what to see in do in all 20 arrondissements of Paris.
+Next, consider wading through this vast guide on 526 unusual things to do in France (from Atlas Obscura)

-4. Not Learning a Bit of French — & Being Incurious About the Culture
+4. Not Learning a Bit of French — & Being Uncurious About the Culture

 I’m honestly unsure where all the resistance to learning a few key greetings and phrases in a host language comes from.
 Some claim shyness they simply can’t overcome.
 An embarrassing accent, or poor aptitude for languages.
 And I understand the trepidation.
 I do.